TempleEight/temple-docs/TempleEight/docs/guide/temple-test.md

 ```

 ## How Temple Test Works
-The Temple test command works by mocking request bodies according to the attributes within the the Templefile.
+The Temple test command works by mocking request bodies according to the attributes within the Templefile.
 It will randomly generate suitable values, using any upper or lower bounds provided as [Value Constraints](value-constraints), and populate a JSON object with these values.

 After making the request, it will ensure that the response object matches what is expected, validating that any values passed in the request are also included in the response, removing any values with annotations.